katapavanteja/nasscom-vsd-soc-design-program/README.md

  And at the end, we perform Physical Verification.
 Which includes DRC(Design Rule Checking) , LVS(Layout Vs Schematic).
 Along with the P.V we also performs STA to check for timing violations in the design.
  - MAGIC is used for DRC and SPICE Extraction from Layout.
  - MAGIC and Netgen are used for LVS by comparing Extracted SPICE by MAGIC and Verilog Netlist.

+## Get familiar to open-source EDA tools

+### OpenLane Directory Structure

+ In order to access the OpenLane tool, we will be needing some basic linux commands.They are listed below
+ - pwd : It displays the present working directory and its path.
+ - cd : Using this command we can move in both ways in the directory tree.
+ - ls : It lists all the sub-directories and files present in the current directory.
+ - mkdir : Using this command, we can create a new directory.
+ - rmdir : Using his command, we can delete an existing directory.
+ - rm : This command is used to delete the files.
+ - help : using this command we can know the working of any command.
+ - clear : This command clears the terminal.

+### Design Preparation Setup